JoaoHenriquePereira/node-rest/README.md

 # Comments

+Status: Work in progress

 I started by the very basics by having a sort of a "Hello World" in the server root "/".
-Then I coded the api entry point at /<project name>/ which on itself describes the app and provides "hypermedia"'ish directioning with JSON. (hypermedia'ish as JSON is not an official format).
+Then I coded the api entry point at /node-rest-tsp which on itself describes the app and provides "hypermedia"'ish directioning with JSON. (hypermedia'ish as JSON is not an official format).

-I focused on architecturing it properly and using a test driven development to achieve routing requests.
+I am focusing mainly on architecturing it properly from the start and using a test driven development to achieve routing requests.

 # References